We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Saliva substitute and treating dry mouth

 Xanthan gum may be a useful and safe saliva substitute for people who experience chronic dry mouth.
-Some varieties of toothpaste for dry mouths contain xanthan gum to help lock in moisture.

 Because xanthan gum helps to bind water, it may also help act as a laxative.
 The food thickener swells in the digestive tract, helping the intestines to remain moist and supporting gastrointestinal function.